-Our capital strategy for most of the past year or so has been to try to engage in a single major capital raising transaction to provide sufficient funds to satisfy our capital needs for a number of years to come.
-While we are not completely abandoning this strategy, we are shifting our emphasis in an effort to try to engage in one or more smaller capital raising transactions to provide sufficient funds to satisfy our capital needs through April 2015.
+Our capital strategy for most of the past two years or so has been to try to engage in a single major capital raising transaction to provide sufficient funds to satisfy our capital needs for a number of years to come.
+While we are not completely abandoning this strategy, we are shifting our emphasis in an effort to try to engage in one or more smaller capital raising transactions to provide sufficient funds to satisfy our capital needs through October 2015.
 We are engaged in discussions regarding smaller financings at this time, but we have not reached an agreement in principle, much less a definitive agreement, in this regard.
 We have no assurance that we will be successful in obtaining required funds.

-In addition to smaller, equity placements for short-term needs and a major capital raising transaction for long-term needs, we expect to have available other possible sources of capital.
-For example, one source of funding under investigation is the sale of a portion of our interest in the Prospect to a joint venture partner for a cash payment and/or a work commitment.
+In addition to smaller, equity placements for short-term needs and a major capital raising transaction for long-term needs, we expect to pursue other possible sources of capital.
+For example, one source of funding being pursued is the sale of a portion of our interest in the Prospect to a joint venture partner for a cash payment and/or a work commitment.
 We have had preliminary discussions with several companies to become joint venture partners.
-To obtain the maximum combination of cash and work commitment in connection with the sale of an interest in the Prospect, we have conducted extensive geological and geophysical work, including the reporcessing existing 3D seismic data relating to a portion of the Prospect, and we may seek to add further value by completing a 3D seismic survey over other portions of the Prospect.
+To obtain the maximum combination of cash and work commitment in connection with the sale of an interest in the Prospect, we have conducted extensive geological and geophysical work, including the reprocessing of existing 3D seismic data relating to a portion of the Prospect, and we may seek to add further value by completing a 3D seismic survey over other portions of the Prospect.
 We have no assurance that we will secure a joint venture partner.
 A joint venture arrangement is unlikely to help with our immediate cash needs, but (if secured) one would help with our longer-term cash needs.

-In May 2014 we initiated a private placement program offering of our Common Stock in order to raise funds to meet our immediate cash needs.
-We are seeking to place to accredited investors up to 750,000 Common Shares at a price of \$0.40 per share.
-As of May 27, 2014, we had raised \$55,000 and accordingly have issued 137,500 Common Shares.
+In March 2015 we initiated a private placement program offering of our Common Stock in order to raise funds to meet our immediate cash needs.
+We are seeking to place with accredited investors up to 1,333,334 Common Shares at a price of \$0.30 per share.
+As of June 3, 2015, we had raised \$200,000 and accordingly have issued 666,667 Common Shares.